VoIP Mechanic

 G711 or Non-Compressed Codec

-First make sure that your VoIP connection for you line that you fax on is set to G711.
+First make sure that your VoIP fax connection (the line that you fax on) is set to G711.
 This is a non-compressed codec.
 G729 uses compression and will make the fax fail.
 Some providers have a "Bandwidth Saver" setting.
 This would be a compressed codec.
 Make sure this is Not enabled.
 If you do not have access to this setting call your provider and make sure your connection is set for G711.

 Use the fax machine's navigation make the correct BAUD and ECM settings.You will want to make these changes: